 Replacing the South African rand instead of BWP can also be used on Botswanan combis (minibuses) and buses going to/from South Africa, and to pay for Botswanan vehicle taxes at South Africa–Botswana borders.

 US Dollars are no longer accepted in Zambia.
-If visitors are planning to cross into Zambia during their safari, they will need to ensure you have enough cash to change at a bureau on arrival or a bank card to withdraw local Kwacha from an ATM.
+If visitors are planning to cross into Zambia on a honeymoon safari or luxury safari trip, they will need to ensure they have enough cash to change at a bureau on arrival or a bank card to withdraw local Kwacha from an ATM.

 There are money changing facilities in Lusaka and Livingstone.
 Visitors won’t be able to purchase Zambian Kwacha outside of Zambia.